readthedocs/readthedocs.org/docs/user/environment-variables.rst

 .. but adding an environment variable with ``ENV=123 command --flag`` is possibly better.

 Environment variables are defined in the :term:`dashboard` interface in :menuselection:`Admin --> Environment variables`.
-In cases where the environment variable isn't a secret, there are also :ref:`environment-variables:alternative approaches`.

 Environment variables are configured and managed for a project's entire build process `with 2 exceptions <Environment variables and build environments>`_.

+Aside from storing secrets,
+there are :ref:`other patterns <environment-variables:Other patterns>` that take advantage of environment variables, for instance to reuse the same *monorepo* configuration in multiple documentation projects.
+In cases where the environment variable isn't a secret, you should also be aware of the :ref:`alternatives to environment variables <environment-variables:Alternatives to environment variables>`.

 .. seealso::